Simpatico (The Charlatans album): Reception

-Reviewers were largely critical about the reggae direction.
-Goldstein said that the majority of the "attempts here at reggae suffer not because these guys are incapable of skank, but rather from a seeming lack of conviction" as too frequently it sounded as if the band was conveying the "bare minimum to get these songs across, when they really should be getting freaky".
-Pitchfork contributor Stuart Berman wrote that they "sound like they'd prefer to sit on their asses and listen to dub records all day".
-He added that "far too many tracks here opt for atmosphere over impact". musicOMH contributor John Murphy thought the musical style change was an "interesting move, but one that’s not wholly successful" as several of the tracks "feel stale and uninspired".
-Uncut reviewer Paul Moody said the album's mix of styles "will leave newer converts scratching their heads and fans of 1994’s bleak third album, Up To Our Hips, reaching for the Rizla’s".
+Reviewers were largely critical of the reggae direction.
+Goldstein said that the majority of the "attempts here at reggae suffer not because these guys are incapable of skank, but rather from a seeming lack of conviction", as too frequently it sounded as if the band was conveying the "bare minimum to get these songs across, when they really should be getting freaky."
+Pitchfork contributor Stuart Berman wrote that they "sound like they'd prefer to sit on their asses and listen to dub records all day."
+He added that "far too many tracks here opt for atmosphere over impact". musicOMH contributor John Murphy thought the musical style change was an "interesting move, but one that’s not wholly successful", as several of the tracks "feel stale and uninspired".
+Uncut reviewer Paul Moody said the album's mix of styles "will leave newer converts scratching their heads and fans of 1994's bleak third album, Up To Our Hips, reaching for the Rizla's."
 Dan Gennoe of Yahoo!
-Launch thought that the band "sound monumentally bored", with the "clues to their waning enthusiasm come as early as the opening track".
-He mentioned that the switch to reggae was a "leap too far" for the band as Simpatico was the sound of act "desperately scrabbling around for inspiration and sounding completely unconvinced with everything they try".
+Launch thought that the band "sound[ed] monumentally bored", with the "clues to their waning enthusiasm com[ing] as early as the opening track."
+He mentioned that the switch to reggae was a "leap too far" for the band, as Simpatico was the sound of a band "desperately scrabbling around for inspiration and sounding completely unconvinced with everything they try."
 BBC Music writer Chris Long went further, saying that it was an "experiment too far.
-A new direction was needed, but that direction should not have been a musical journey round the Caribbean".
+A new direction was needed, but that direction should not have been a musical journey round the Caribbean."

-Simpatico peaked at number ten in the UK, selling 12,700 copies in its first week of release.
-It charted at number five in Scotland and number 83 in Ireland.
-"Blackened Blue Eyes" charted at number 10 in Scotland, number 28 in the UK and number 40 in Ireland.
+Simpatico peaked at number 10 in the UK, selling 12,700 copies in its first week of release.
+It charted at number 5 in Scotland and number 83 in Ireland.
+"Blackened Blue Eyes" charted at number 10 in Scotland, number 28 in the UK, and number 40 in Ireland.
 "NYC (There's No Need to Stop)" charted at number 24 in Scotland and number 53 in the UK.

 Track listing

-All songs written by Martin Blunt, Jon Brookes, Tim Burgess, Mark Collins and Tony Rogers.
+All songs written by Martin Blunt, Jon Brookes, Tim Burgess, Mark Collins, and Tony Rogers.